zeevo/zeevo.io.old/src/pages/articles/2019-10-29--deploying-gatsby-to-aws/index.md

   - Certificate Manager
 - Namecheap

-Thats it!
+Thats it.
 I believe this to be the best setup for small sites, blogs, and general use.
 It doesn't involve a lot of manual heavy lifting and can get you the most bang for your buck.
-Onwards!
+This post assumes very little knowledge of both Gatsby and AWS and tries to be a thorough as possible.
+Let me know how it goes on [Twitter](https://twitter.com/zeevosec).

 ## Part 1 -- Create your Gatsby Site